gvwilson/thirdbit/src/talks/sdgc/index.md

     -   Radicalization
     -   Ubiquitous surveillance
 -   Most discussion by technologists is *shallow*
+    -   And often self-justifying
     -   Andreessen's "Techno-Optimist Manifesto" was embarrassing
-    -   As was its embrace by equally-ignorant billionaires
 -   If we want better answers, we need to:
-    -   Decide what to learn
+    -   Be humble: the "soft" disciplines are harder than ours
+    -   Choose pieces that are most relevant to our problems
     -   Figure out how to fit it into the curriculcum
-    -   Be humble (the "soft" disciplines are harder than ours)

 ---